webfactory/piwik-bundle/README.md

 Credits, Copyright and License
 ------------------------------

-Copyright 2012-2018 webfactory GmbH, Bonn.
-Code released under [the MIT license](LICENSE).
+This code was written by webfactory GmbH, Bonn, Germany.
+We're a software development agency with a focus on PHP (mostly [Symfony](http://github.com/symfony/symfony)).
+If you're a developer looking for new challenges, we'd like to hear from you!

 - <https://www.webfactory.de>
 - <https://twitter.com/webfactory>

+Copyright 2012 – 2020 webfactory GmbH, Bonn.
+Code released under [the MIT license](LICENSE).